-- 5.20 For a group of people wanting to share a property, some registered housing providers will not grant individual tenancies and some registered housing providers will not grant a multi-tenancy to a group of people who are not related, due to the risk of the multi-tenancy breaking down.
+- 5.19 There is a challenge in Wiltshire where a group of people want to share a property (e.g. a 3-bedroom family home) and potentially a joint package of support. - 5.20 For a group of people wanting to share a property, some registered housing providers will not grant individual tenancies and some registered housing providers will not grant a multi-tenancy to a group of people who are not related, due to the risk of the multi-tenancy breaking down.
 Where the Council is the housing provider, multi-tenancy applications will be accepted however, most of the Council's housing is in the south of the County.
 Whilst housing providers are responsible for their own allocations policies, this may mean that some properties will be overlooked even where such a group of people is in urgent housing need. - 5.21 The Council has contacted local housing providers to clarify their allocations policies, so that it can manage expectations and make sure applicants are given clear information to help them understand where multi-tenancy applications for unrelated people may be rejected. - 5.22 The Council will review its procedures, practices and the training given to housing and social care staff around how choice-based lettings work in relation to unrelated adults who want to apply to join the housing register together.
 Where unrelated adults who have not previously lived together choose to apply to join the housing register, we will discuss and confirm the limitations of any potential offer of accommodation as it will be extremely limited and we need to ensure we don't raise expectations.